Azure/azure-docs-sdk-java/docs-ref-services/latest/spring-data-cosmos-readme.md

 - Containers will be created automatically unless you don't want them to.
 Set `autoCreateContainer` to false in `@Container` annotation to disable auto creation of containers.

-- Note: By default request units assigned to newly created containers is 400.
-Specify different ru value to customize request units for the container created by the SDK (minimum RU value is 400).
+- Note: If you are using provisioned throughput, you can optionally specify different ru values to customize request units for the container created by the SDK.
+The minimum ru should be 400
 ```java readme-sample-User
 @Container(containerName = "myContainer", ru = "400")
 public class User {